CNOS: A Strong Baseline for CAD-based Novel Object Segmentation: Experiments

 \subsection{Ablation study}

+\nguyen{\paragraph{Model size vs. run-time.} We present the results for FastSAM and DINOv2 using various base models in Table \ref{tab:ablation_model}, highlighting the trade-off between accuracy and run-time.}

-\paragraph{Rendering.} Table \ref{tab:bop} demonstrates the performance of our method using two types of rendering: Pyrender \cite{Pyrender} in row 6 and BlenderProc \cite{denninger2019blenderproc} in row 7.
-The results indicate that incorporating \nguyen{realistic rendering} significantly bridges the gap between synthetic rendering and real testing images, improving 4.3\% in AP metrics.
+\customparagraph{Rendering.} Table \ref{tab:bop} demonstrates the performance of our method using two types of rendering: Pyrender \cite{Pyrender} in row 6 and BlenderProc \cite{denninger2019blenderproc} in row 7.
+The results indicate that incorporating realistic rendering significantly reduces the domain gap between synthetic and real images, yielding a 4.3\% improvement in the AP metric.

-\paragraph{Number of viewpoints.} As shown in Table \ref{tab:viewpoint}, using more viewpoints does not bring any improvement compared to the coarse viewpoints.
+\customparagraph{Number of viewpoints.} As shown in Table \ref{tab:viewpoint}, using more viewpoints does not bring any improvement compared to the coarse viewpoints.
 This can be explained by the fact that the current set of 42 coarse viewpoints already provides sufficient coverage of the 3D objects.

-\paragraph{Aggregating function.} We present the results of the ablation study in Table \ref{tab:aggregating}, which explores different types of aggregating functions for combining the similarity between reference descriptors created from rendering different viewpoints of CAD models and visual descriptors of proposals.
-Among the tested functions, $\text{Mean}_k$ (k=5), which is the average of the k highest similarity, achieves the best performance.
+\customparagraph{Aggregating function.} In Table \ref{tab:aggregating}, we explore different types of the function for aggregating the similarities between descriptors of templates and proposals.
+Among the tested functions, $\text{Mean}_k$ ($k$=5), which is the average of the $k$ highest similarity, achieves the best performance.

-\paragraph{Run-time.} In Table \ref{tab:runtime}, we present the runtime of each stage in our method.
+\customparagraph{Run-time.} In Table \ref{tab:runtime}, we present the average run-time of each stage in our method for a given CAD model.
 In the onboarding stage, the average rendering time for one image with Pyrender\cite{Pyrender} is 0.026 second while with BlenderProc~\cite{denninger2019blenderproc} is around 1 second per image on a single V100 GPU.
 It is important to note that the onboarding stage is performed once for each CAD model.
 In terms of run-time, the onboarding stage is clearly bottlenecked by the generation of templates, while the proposal stage is currently bottlenecked by the segmentation algorithm.